Banner Logo

 Audit your site with the help of your lawyer and your appointed Data protection officer.

-• Privacy Policy– The page that requires the most attention right now is your Privacy Policy page.
+• Privacy Policy Page – The page that requires the most attention right now is your Privacy Policy page.
 The user must be informed here of how the data is processed- How it’s collected, stored and used?
 Just like the T&C page, here too users need to check a checkbox to “agree” to the privacy policy.

 An overview of the points that you can’t miss while revising your Privacy policy page: